drone/tutorials/CONTRIBUTING.md

 The tutorials website hosts community-contributed content with a focus on building, testing and releasing software.
 Anyone can contribute a tutorial to the website.
 There is a list of requested topics in our issue tracker.
-Some of these issues are assigned [bounties](https://github.com/drone/tutorials/issues?q=is%3Aissue+is%3Aopen+label%3Asponsored).

-To contribute a tutorial that is assigned a bounty please read below:
+If an issue has the [`sponsored`](https://github.com/drone/tutorials/issues?q=is%3Aissue+is%3Aopen+label%3Asponsored) label it indicates the topic has a bounty and reward for contribution.

 # Apply